 STAND UP PADDLE SPLIT

-but let me first introduce you to Stand Up Paddling world in Split and say a few words about us.
+Let me introduce you to Stand Up Paddling world in Split and say a few words about us.

 Our SUP Center can be found on a Campsite beach in a beautiful small town called Stobreč, situated 5km from Split.
 We are heart and soul of the Stand Up Paddle Split scene and its region.
 We offer a wide range of services connected to the Stand Up Paddling.
-Either you want an adventurous SUP tour or just a casual paddle, we can provide both.
+Either you want an adventurous SUP tour or just a casual paddle?
+Buying a board and don’t know what to seek?
+Need an advice regarding stand up paddling?
+Feel free to drop us a text!

 In order to start your first paddle, it would be wise to learn some basics of Stand Up Paddling.
 Although SUP is for everyone and it is a pretty intuitive activity, the best way to fully enjoy it is to acquire some skills.
 Proper technique can save you energy, reduce muscle soreness and make your SUP experience more